 Q - What happens if you are sick or at another birth when I need you?

-A - That's the beauty of what we do and how we work... there are three of us so one of us will always be available.
-IF for some reason one of us is not (we're at another birth, illness, emergency, one of us is on vacation and another is sick...), we do have many experienced backups that we can trust.
+A - That's the beauty of what we do and how we work.
+IF for some reason one of us is not available (we're at another birth, illness, emergency, one of us is on vacation and another is sick...), we do have many experienced backups that we can trust.
 They would give us your images and we would pay them and then we would edit and complete your package.
 We keep it very simple and easy for you.
-The chances of one of the three of us to not be available is extremely rare though.
+The chances of one of our associates to not be available is extremely rare though.